sopel-irc/ansible-sopel/readme.md

 # The nick sopel will present itself as in channels
 sopel_nick: 'sopel_irc_bot'
 sopel_auth_method: 'sasl'
-# remember to set sopel_auth_user and pass in credentials.yml in vars/

 # The network sopel should connect to
 sopel_irc_host: 'chat.freenode.org'